Create your first app using ChatGPT

 Implement the User Interface

-In this part of the article you will create the UI for chatting with the backend.
-This in the src/App.js file.
+In this part of the article, you will create the UI for chatting with the backend.
+This is in the src/App.tsx file.
+Delete what is inside the App.tsx file so we can start from scratch and better explain our approach.

 First, import the dependencies from react, SDK, and CSS: